flame/blis/docs/BLISTypedAPI.md

 Level-1d operations perform various level-1 BLAS-like operations on matrix diagonals (hence the _d_).

-These operations are similar to their level-1m counterparts, except they only read and update matrix diagonals.
+These operations are similar to their level-1m counterparts, except they only read and update matrix diagonals and therefore do not take any `uplo` arguments.
 Please see the descriptions for the corresponding level-1m operation for a description of the arguments.

 ---